What's the difference between your two products - BoardDocs Pro and BoardDocs LT?

 What happens if the Internet is down during a meeting; do we get to go home?

 Many things get blamed on computer or Internet problems, but with BoardDocs canceling a board meeting will not be one of them.
-BoardDocs provides a way for the packet to be published to an offline version just in case your organization loses access to the internet.
+BoardDocs subscribers can publish and save a PDF file just in case your organization loses access to the internet.

 What kind of attachments does BoardDocs support and how many attachments can be placed in an agenda item?